Simplify infrastructure self-service with Blueprints

 Average stress frequency by salary levels - stress in IT

 Among our respondents, DevOps engineers took the lead in delivering what was expected of them in the previous month.
-As high as 65% admitted that they never or rarely had problems with their tasks.
-In comparison, about 34% of non-IT and 61% of all IT respondents said the same thing.
+As many as 65% reportedt never or rarely having problems with their tasks.
+This compares with about 34% of non-IT and 61% of all IT respondents.

 How often were you unable to cope - stress in IT report

-Suggesting that DevOps is arguably one of the best organized IT areas and DevOps engineers seem to have the most flexibility in managing their workload.
+This suggests that DevOps may be one of the best organized IT areas and that DevOps engineers have the most flexibility in managing their workload.
 Our survey shows that up to 86% of DevOps engineers are free to decide when to take a break during the day.
 The same is true for about 80% of all IT professionals, and 77% of non-IT professionals.

 Can you decide when to take a break - stress in IT report

-A similar trend was visible in another question we asked—about having to work on the weekends.
+A similar trend appeared when we asked about having to work on the weekends.

-As many as 66% of DevOps engineers admitted they never or rarely work on the weekends.
-This starkly contrasts with the non-IT sector, where only about 25% of respondents can fully enjoy their Saturdays and Sundays.
-Among the other IT (non-DevOps) professionals, only 48% admit this is the case, and 52% of all IT professionals.
+As many as 66% of DevOps engineers reported that they never or rarely work on the weekends.
+This contrasts starkly with the non-IT sector, where only about 25% of respondents can fully enjoy their Saturdays and Sundays.
+Corresponding rates for the other IT (non-DevOps) professionals and all IT professionals were 48% and 52%, respectively.

 How often do you work overtime - stress in IT report

-However, DevOps managers turn out to be one of the most stressed professional groups in the IT sector.
+Despite this, DevOps managers are among the most stressed professional groups in the IT sector.

-As much as 33% of DevOps admitted that in the last month, they “rarely or never” felt that they were on top of things.
-It’s a high number because only 26% of IT and 15% of non-IT claimed the same.
+As many as 33% of DevOps professionals reported that they “rarely or never” felt that they were on top of things in the previous month.
+This contrasts with just 26% of IT in general and 15% of non-IT professionals.

 How often were you on top of things- stress in IT report

-Additionally, our analysis shows that those DevOps who admitted not being on top of things were on average 20% more frequently stressed than their IT counterparts.
-Interestingly, those DevOps who claimed to have full control over their duties were also, on average, 20% more frequently stressed than the rest of IT.
+Our analysis also shows that those DevOps workers who admitted not being on top of things were stressed on average 20% more frequently than their IT counterparts.
+Interestingly, those DevOps who claimed to have full control over their duties were also stressed on average 20% more frequently than the rest of IT.

-In other words, regardless of whether or not they feel on top of things at work, DevOps are more stressed than others anyway.
+In other words, regardless of whether they feel on top of things at work, people who work in DevOps are more stressed than other workers.

-In the workplace like DevOps, SRE, or Cloud engineering, we work a lot with critical systems that are usually required by the business to be highly available, running all the time, and never go down.
+In DevOps, SRE, or cloud engineering, we work a lot with critical systems that are usually required by the business to be highly available, running all the time, and never go down.
 So when something goes wrong, everyone expects you to fix things as soon as possible, and that makes you feel really stressed.
 Ioannis Moustakis, DevOps & Site Reliability Engineer

 DevOps is very stressful.
 When things go wrong, you’re on the hook to get a resolution quickly.
 Every minute of downtime is lost revenue.
 Paul Delcogliano, VP of Technology at IPX Retirement

-DevOps can also appear to be more sensitive to stress regarding how they perceive their work’s value.
+DevOps professionals also appear to be more sensitive to stress regarding perceptions of their work’s value.

 Job worth doing - stress in IT report

-DevOps who feel their job is not worth doing (0 on a 0–5 scale) are 18% more frequently stressed than other IT professionals who feel likewise.
+DevOps professionals who feel their job is not worth doing (0 on a 0–5 scale) are stressed 18% more frequently than other IT professionals who feel the same.

-With higher salaries, little work on the weekends, and job flexibility, it’s hardly surprising that a high percentage of DevOps engineers would never or rarely consider changing their jobs (39%).
+With higher salaries, largely free weekends, and substantial job flexibility, it’s hardly surprising that a high percentage of DevOps engineers would never or rarely consider changing their jobs (39%).
 For the entire IT sector, this number is even higher (43%).

 In contrast, the number of those who share this view in the non-IT sectors is only around 26%.

-These DevOps who don’t consider changing their careers are 54% more often stressed than their IT counterparts.
+DevOps engineers who wouldn’t consider changing their careers are 54% more often stressed than their IT counterparts.

 How often do you think about changing your job - stress in IT report

-Knowing that DevOps is a more frequently stressed group than other IT pros, it came as no surprise to us to learn DevOps are also the ones who take the most time off.
-About 72% of DevOps take at least 9 days off per year, which is 16% points more than the IT workers and 37% points more than those employed in the non-IT sectors.
+Knowing that DevOps professionals are more frequently stressed than other IT pros, we were not surprised to learn DevOps engineers take the most time off.
+About 72% of DevOps take at least 9 days off per year, which is 16 percentage points more than IT workers in general and 37 percentage points more than those employed in the non-IT sectors.

 Vacation days taken - stress in IT report

-Futhermore, DevOps take on average 14.2 days off, which is 37% more than the other IT workers.
+Futhermore, DevOps take on average 14.2 days off, which is 37% more than other IT workers.

 Average number of days off in the past year - stress in IT report

-Even though DevOps engineers are more frequently stressed than their IT counterparts, they are the least likely to skip a workday due to stress, with over 70% admitting they’ve never done this.
+Although DevOps engineers are stressed more frequently than their IT counterparts, they are the least likely to skip a workday due to stress, with over 70% admitting they’ve never done this.

-In the non-IT sectors, about 55% of those surveyed skipped a day of work because of stress, 32% for IT non-DevOps, and 31% for the entire IT sector.
+In the non-IT sectors, about 55% of those surveyed skipped a work day because of stress, 32% for IT non-DevOps, and 31% for the entire IT sector.

 Miss a workday because of stress - stress in IT report